FerasCodes/The-Collector/README.md

 This repository serves as a place for community to add their source in the json file for use with The-Collector

+## Acknowledgments

+I would like to thank Eric Zimmerman for allowing me to include MFTECmd in this repository.

 ## License

 This project is licensed under the MIT License.